Lancashire: 20th century

-On 1 April 1974, under the Local Government Act 1972, the local government structure of Lancashire was reorganised.
-The south-east of the county became part of the metropolitan county of Greater Manchester and the south-west became part of the metropolitan county of Merseyside; Widnes and Warrington in the south were transferred to Cheshire.
-In the north, the non-metropolitan county of Cumbria incorporated the Furness exclave.

-The remainder of Lancashire was reconstituted as a non-metropolitan county with thirteen districts.
-It included some areas formerly in the West Riding of Yorkshire, namely the urban districts of Barnoldswick and Earby, Bowland Rural District, and the parishes of Bracewell and Brogden and Salterforth from Skipton Rural District.
+In 1974, local government throughout Lancashire was reorganised.
+Areas in the south-east of the county were included in the new metropolitan county of Greater Manchester, while areas in the south-west were included in Merseyside.
+Widnes and Warrington became part of Cheshire, while the Furness area in the north became part of the new county of Cumbria.
+The remainder of Lancashire was reconstituted as a non-metropolitan county with thirteen districts, which included some areas from the West Riding of Yorkshire, namely Barnoldswick and Earby, Bowland Rural District, and the parishes of Bracewell and Brogden and Salterforth.

 In 1994, the parish of Simonswood was transferred from the borough of Knowsley in Merseyside to the district of West Lancashire.
 In 1998, Blackpool and Blackburn with Darwen became unitary authorities, removing them from the non-metropolitan county but not from the ceremonial county.